 Even if you do get migrated across, most people won’t be any worse off.
 The differences you will notice are that your Housing costs will be claimed in with your UC from the DWP and you won’t deal with HMRC anymore.
 What you will need to remember is that help with council tax is NOT included in UC, so you will have to make sure you have a claim for Council Tax Support with your local council.

-If you are worried about the amount that you might get under UC compared to how much you currently get from Tax Credits and HB, you can do a benefits check online with turn2us or entitledto or betteroffcalculator.
+If you are worried about the amount that you might get under UC compared to how much you currently get from Tax Credits and HB, you can do a benefits check on the Quids in! website.
+There are others at turn2us or entitledto or betteroffcalculator.
 These helpful websites all show your full entitlements and other things both under the old legacy system and under the new UC.

 As for your skills, why not think about learning a new skill for the future, there are many courses out there, some offer free or discount rates for those on low incomes and who knows you may be able to get that better paid job sooner than you think.